thebiggive/donate-frontend/README.md

 # The Big Give Donate Frontend

-This Angular project is a web frontend which will eventually let donors discover the Big Give campaigns and start a donation to them.
+This Angular project is a web frontend allowing donors to discover the Big Give charities' campaigns and donate to them.

 ## Getting started